robbestad/uJwt/readme.md

 if authentication is approved
  append expire time to message
  append user info to message
- sign message with HMAC SHA256 and a secret signature return message and signed generateSharedKey
+ sign header.message with HMAC SHA256 and the shared key return token
 ```

 ##### /verify